GaryCollinsAI-Sec/Security-Assessment-Lab/README.md

 <h2>Objective</h2>
 <p>
-    Developed a sandboxed environment to simulate the full attack lifecycle against legacy systems.
-    This project demonstrates proficiency in <b>reconnaissance, vulnerability validation, and risk mitigation</b>.
-    By targeting Metasploitable 2 from a Kali Linux node, I analyzed service-level vulnerabilities and engineered a <b>Remediation Roadmap</b> involving host-level hardening and network-level compensating controls via a pfSense firewall.
+Developed a secure, sandboxed environment to simulate the full attack lifecycle against legacy systems.
+To ensure safe testing, I deployed a pfSense virtual machine to isolate the Metasploitable 2 instance from the host network, creating a controlled DMZ for the assessment.
+This project demonstrates proficiency in reconnaissance, vulnerability validation, and risk mitigation.
+By targeting Metasploitable 2 from a Kali Linux node, I analyzed service-level vulnerabilities and engineered a Remediation Roadmap involving host-level hardening and network-level compensating controls via the pfSense firewall.
 </p>

 <hr>